Creatine is a popular supplement used to improve exercise performance (

 This brings us back to creatine.
-About 95% of the body’s creatine is stored in your muscles, in the form of a molecule called creatine phosphate (
+About 95% of the body’s creatine is stored in your muscles in the form of a molecule called creatine phosphate (

 This is because ATP energy is crucial for these exercises.
 They are often short in duration (under 30 seconds) and performed at a very high intensity.

-The same study also reported a 20% increase in testosterone levels for the creatine group, compared to only 5% in the group not taking creatine (17).
+The same study also reported a 20% increase in testosterone levels in the creatine group, compared with only 5% in the group not taking creatine (

 The majority of studies show that creatine can improve strength and power, for both athletes and beginners.

 However, one possible benefit of creatine is its ability to improve your training sessions, which may improve endurance performance in the long term.

-Therefore, creatine may provide a benefit for endurance athletes who include sprints, high-intensity intervals or strength work in their training.
+Therefore, creatine may provide a benefit for endurance athletes who include sprints, high intensity intervals, or strength work in their training.

-Bottom Line: The current short-term research suggests that creatine supplements provide little or no direct benefit to endurance performance.
+The current short-term research suggests that creatine supplements provide little or no direct benefit to endurance performance.

 There are several forms of creatine available, some of which are marketed with bold claims that are unsupported by research.

-Creatine supplements can increase muscle creatine stores by 10–40%, depending on you and your current levels (7).
+Creatine supplements can increase muscle creatine stores by 10–40%, depending on you and your current levels (

 If you have low stores, you may see even more noticeable improvements.